A reconstruction of the leak

 Daemon processes System layer

-Derived from the daemon/runtime material and Gemini notes.
+Derived from the article’s planner and commander-system framing.

 Redacted files Containment layer